FerdinandBujanowski/cog-sup-s1-coding-competition/README.md

 1. Clone the repository onto your computer (or download a zip file) - no need to create a branch!
 2. Modify `my_strategy.py` (You can change the file / class name, as long as the strategy class still extends `GameStrategy`)
+3. Make sure that your strategy works by running a game using `game.py` (as explained above)
-3. Once you finished coding your strategy, send the corresponding `.py` file to Ferdinand (via Mail/WhatsApp/Discord/..).
+4. Once you finished coding your strategy, send the corresponding `.py` file to Ferdinand (via Mail/WhatsApp/Discord/..).

 I will gather all strategies and work on some code for the tournament as well as a graphic interface in the meantime.